No passwords, No popups, No AI, No cost:

 (affil links)

 A. Hi Yasmine.
 The short answer is it probably doesn't matter to most people for most purposes.
 The longer answer is that the gold plating is so thin that it doesn't really have intrinsic value.
-That is, the cost of separating the very thin gold plating from the base metal can be almost as much as, or even more than, the value of the recovered gold.
+That is, the cost of separating the very thin gold plating from the base metal can be more than, the value of the recovered gold.
 Because it has little intrinsic value, it's very possible that the regulatory bodies don't require marking.
 Nonetheless, your flatware might say 'gold plated' if in fact it is.
 There are 'gold test kits' which involve seeing what color a drop of acid turns, but they might stain your gold plating.

 Regards,